Central idea: Everyone love everyone, like God. Doctrine: The universal call to holiness. Practical application: Loving where we have withheld love.

 Take no revenge and cherish no grudge against any of your people.

 I am the LORD.”

 - The Lord’s command to “be holy” is for “the whole Israelite community.”
-Every Jew is called to holiness.
+In the Mosaic Law, every Jew is called to holiness.
 In Christ, every human being is.

 - “Be holy, for I, the Lord, your God, am holy.”
 We should be holy because God is holy.
 We should be like God.